user23052036/Puzzle-Game/README.md

 - **Medium:** 4x4 grid
 - **Hard:** 5x5 grid

-## Functions Overview

-Here's an overview of the main functions used in the game:

-- `random_assign(int** array, int min, int max, int length)`: Assigns random numbers to the grid while ensuring no duplicates.

-- `match(int** array, int length)`: Checks if the current arrangement of tiles matches the winning position.

-- `display(int** array, int length)`: Displays the grid in a readable format.

-- `algorithm(int** array, char direction, int length)`: Moves the blank space in the specified direction and updates the grid.

-- `assign_num(int** array, int length)`: Assigns the winning numbers to the grid in ascending order.

-- `check_boundary(int** array, int length)`: Checks if the blank space is within the grid boundaries after a move.

-- `free_memory(int** array, int length)`: Frees the dynamically allocated memory used for the grid.

-- `is_unique(int** array, int length, int i, int j, int rand_num)`: Checks if a number is unique within the grid.

 ## How to Play

 1. **Choose a Level:** Select your preferred level (1 to 3) with different move limits.